anytizer/plugin-stub.wp/readme.md

 **Rename Files**

- * plugin-name folder to your own.
+ * plugin-stub folder to your own.
- * plugin-name/plugin-name.php to your own name matching folder name.
+ * plugin-stub/plugin-stub.php to your own name matching folder name.

 **Rename Contents**